 - Transfer students who have fulfilled all pre-requisite courses.

 Admission to the Upper Division Nursing Major is selective and is based on the student's ability to compete academically with other applicants.
 The competitiveness of the applicant pool changes each year/semester according to the applicant pool's qualifications.
 Competitiveness is not evaluated by a delineated algorithm, but factors that will be taken into consideration include: GPA, science GPA, performance on the entrance examination, essay, extracurricular activities, work experience, multiple attempts at the same class, and number of classes failed or withdrawn.
 Meeting minimum criteria does not guarantee admission; exceptions to minimum requirements may be made in extraordinary circumstances on a case by case basis.

 The number of students admitted to the major in any given semester/year is limited to those who can be accommodated, given available resources.
 Availability of space may vary from year to year depending on resources and need.

 Current students may apply through myPBA > Schools > Nursing.
-Prospective transfer students must apply to using NursingCAS (see NursingCAS section below for additional detail).
+Prospective transfer students choose to appliy completely through University Application, or complete part of the appication proceess in NursingCAS (see NursingCAS section below for additional detail).